-Last updated: October 19, 2017 at 3:54pm by Savanah – $3.06 billion was generated by the state lottery in the 2016 fiscal year; an all-time record.
-The Buckeye state is looking to regulate daily fantasy sports (DFS) betting over the internet.
-The four state casinos in Ohio were slightly down in revenue (2%) in 2016 compared to the previous year which generated $812.3 million.
-So far this year, casino revenue is up 1.9% from 2016.
+Last updated: May 14, 2018 at 2:08pm by Savanah – $3.06 billion was generated by the state lottery in the 2016 fiscal year; an all-time record.
+On December 22, 2017, a bill to regulate daily fantasy sports (DFS) betting over the internet was signed into law.
+The four casinos in Ohio were slightly down in revenue (2%) in 2016 compared to the previous year which generated $812.3 million.
+However, in 2017, casino revenue was up about 2% from 2016.

 Online Poker in Ohio – Estimated Date of Legalization: 2020-2021

 Although Ohio offers several legal forms of gambling, they are strict on all forms of gambling that are deemed illegal.
 Unlike most states where the definition of “gambling/bet” is broad within their statutes, Ohio law is more specific and defined.
 Under Chapter XXI, 2915.01, it mentions: